Services for Chemistry Faculty, Provided by the Chemistry Library

 To Support Your Research:

 Library keys are available to current Chemistry department faculty, post-doctoral fellows, and graduate students.
 These keys will allow you to access the current and bound journal collections twenty-four hours a day, seven days a week.
-To sign out a library key, please see Judith Currano or Elaine Hendricks in the Chemistry Library on any weekday between 9AM and 4:45PM.
+To sign out a library key, please see Judith Currano or Robert Harris in the Chemistry Library on any weekday between 9AM and 4:45PM.

 STN Substructure Searching Can't find a preparation for the compound you want?
 Interested in finding a compound with a similar structure to your target molecule?
 Substructure searching on the STN database is available to current Penn affiliates only after 5PM on most weekdays.